By Rabiyah Khan

 Register A Complaint Through FIA

-Simply write down your application in English or in Urdu, narrate your complete problem, provide as many shreds of evidence, details as you can send it to FIA National Response Center for Cybercrimes.
+Simply write down your application in English or in Urdu, narrate your complete problem, and provide as many shreds of evidence, and details as you can send it to the FIA National Response Center for Cybercrimes.

 CPLC To The Rescue

 The citizens-Police Liaison Committee (CPLC) has set up a women’s complaint cell aimed at dealing with women’s harassment issues across the country.
 Complaints can be made on these numbers: 021-35662222, 021-35682222.